advanderveer/binocular/README.md

 # Dockpit Binocular
 _NOTE: This is our submission for the Docker Global Hack Day, as such it is based on several terrible hacks and should not be used in production._

-Microservices are a great way to create backend architectures and Docker provides an excellent solution for containerizing and seperating individual services.
+Docker is an awesome tool for creating [microservice](http://martinfowler.com/articles/microservices.html) architectures.
 But as the number of microservices increases and responsibility for them spreads amongst different team members, dependencies become harder and harder to manage.

 Binocular aims to be an plug-and-play solution that maps services and their dependencies by sniffing and logging _real_ http traffic between containers over the host network interface (docker0).
-In doing so it is also capable of inspecting HTTP headers and determine what exact endpoint are used by what service and how often.
+In doing so it is capable of inspecting HTTP headers and determine what exact endpoint are used by what service and how often.

 A simple web page is exposed that draws a standard 'force directed' graph based on the logged HTTP requests:

 <img src="screenshot.png" width="569">

+Advantages:
+- By having an always up-to-date overview of dependencies and their versions (through the used docker image) it becomes easier to communicate breaking changes to the correct team members.
+- Dependencies between micorservice should reduced to the bare minimun, Binocular aims to better inform software developers about the dependencies they create.
+- _As A Bonus:_ It provides visual feedback how often an certain endpoint is used, this helps focus optimization effort to specific endpoints.

 ### Run on Boot2Docker: